laminas/getlaminas.org/data/blog/2025/2025-06-02-code-lifecycle.md

 Some of the factors that impact software lifecycle are:

-- Number of features
+- Number of features.
-- User experience
+- User experience.
-- Maintenance schedule
+- Maintenance schedule.

 Buzzwords are sometimes responsible for the popularity of software going up, but if the developers don't have the resources to keep the ball rolling, the users can get unhappy.
 Closed source software is one thing, but the **open source** scene is not far behind in pushing the developers to make impactful decisions related to the application.